visgl/deck.gl/docs/api-reference/core/deck.md

 * Default: `null`

 (Experimental) Supply an external timeline for animations.
 If not supplied deck will use an internal timeline.
+See the [luma.gl Timeline](https://luma.gl/docs/api-reference/engine/animation/timeline) documentation.

 ### Interaction Settings